pedersen-fisheries-lab/DFO-3day-gam-workshop/syllabus.md

 # Overview

-We have 6 sessions, propose we have an "accelerate" type format where the intro stuff we take longer to cover and then give more of a tour of the complex bits, pointing participants to external info/have a q&a/allow them to dictate topics by poll before the last day.
+This is a 6-session workshop, developed with the goal of giving you enough GAM knowledge to feel comfortable fitting and working with GAMs in your day-to-day modelling practice.
+We will be covering a basic intro to GAM theory, with the rest focused on practical applications and a few advanced topics that we think might be interesting.

 # Learning Goals

 -   Understand the basic GAM model, basis functions, and penalties
--   Fit 1D, 2D, and tensor-product GAMs to normal and nonnormal data
+-   Fit 1D, 2D, and tensor-product GAMs to normal and non-normal data
 -   Plot GAM fits, and understand how to explain GAM outputs
 -   Diagnose common mispecification problems when fitting GAMs
+-   Use GAMs to make predictions about new data, and assess model uncertainty
--   Practice using GAMs for more complicated models
+-   See how more complicated GAM models can be used as part of a modern workflow

 # Syllabus

-(The last 3 sections are probably uneven and might need to be adjusted, but also we can have an extended Q&A in that last session which might be helpful.)

 ## 1. What is a GAM, and 1d smoothers